 What is the Honors Program at LPHS?

-writing is incorporated in all Honors courses at Lewis-Palmer High School.
-Honors Courses are NOT weighted, although colleges still consider them as advanced academics.
+writing are incorporated in all Honors courses at Lewis-Palmer High School.
+Honors Courses are NOT weighted, although colleges still consider them advanced academics.

 Honors Courses are as follows: